anishst/Learn/CloudComputing/AWS/aws_notes.md

 #### AWS Inspector
 - **automated security assessment service** that helps improve the security and compliance of applications deployed on AWS
+- audits a single EC2 instance; generates a report from list of security checks
 -  checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.

 #### Amazon Guard​Duty